weloxux/kit/README.md

 # Kit
 Kit is a small drumkit emulator-like thing.
 I am not too sure what it is, actually.
-It's build with [LÖVE](https://love2d.org/) and my [butt](https://github.com/weloxux/butt).
+It's built with [LÖVE](https://love2d.org/) and my [butt](https://github.com/weloxux/butt).

 ## Usage
 * Edit config.lua